 Arkansas coach Houston Nutt made Tommy Tuberville his bitch for three hours Saturday afternoon.
 And it wasn’t pretty to watch.
 While Auburn and its fans were worrying about the BCS, Nutt and his Razorback team were preparing for the coup of a lifetime.
 The results were impressive and mind-boggling all at the same time.

-Most Auburn people (including this writer) ignored the warning signs.
+Most Auburn people (including this r) ignored the warning signs.
 The lackluster first half performance against Buffalo was shrugged off as a letdown after the LSU win.
 Barely holding on against South Carolina last week was dismissed as a solid road win against a Steve Spurrier coached team.

 The fact is, Auburn is not as good as it was a month ago.
 This team has not gotten better every week, which is a mark of a true champion.
 Offensive coordinator Al Borges said after the LSU game that he thought his unit would get better every week like the one in 2004 did.
 He believed a tough win against what was thought to be the best defense in the conference at the time would pay dividends down the road.
 Both of those assumptions proved to be untrue.

 Point blank, Auburn was exposed Saturday.
 It’s offense is not very good at the run or pass.
 The offensive line is in shambles.
 Giving up five sacks to Arkansas doesn’t bode well for next week.
 Tailback Kenny Irons can’t be expected to carry the team when he’s hit in the backfield more times than not.
 What’s most alarming is, that coming in, Arkansas was one of the worst in the country at stopping the run.